 I promise you won’t die if you don’t have eggs for breakfast.
 The purpose of traveling is to open your eyes to new experiences, thrilling adventures and different cultural habits.
 If you don’t experience the differences in the places you travel to, what’s your purpose for traveling?
 To say that you did or perhaps you want cool travel pics on Facebook & Instagram?
 If so, we can apply the whole “Let’s not but say we did” concept when it comes to traveling and photoshop your body into pics to share on social media!
 While that option would save you money, it’s certainly not any fun which is why traveling is such an important life lesson.
 Travel the world to gain an understanding of how others live, experience how other people eat, work and play, learn about their cultural norms and how it helped shape them as people.
 This is why adapting a country’s eating habits is all part of experiencing their culture.

-As a result, my eating habits in Spain are much different than that in Miami however, my physical activity levels have changed as well due to the fact that I walk everywhere nowadays!
-It’s been a while since I’ve sat inside a car.
+As a result, my eating habits in Spain are much different than that in Miami however, my physical activity levels have changed as well due to the fact that I walked everywhere while living in Spain!
+The only time I sat inside a vehicle was when it was a cab taking me to the airport or train station.
 When I first arrived in Granada, I was adamant that I wasn’t getting enough protein at breakfast and added a small yogurt alongside the breakfast shown above.
 By the third week, I had forfeited the yogurt altogether and found the Spanish breakfast to be sufficient.
 Why?
 Because I adapted to the eating habits of Spain which included drinking more water, a mid-morning snack and a large lunch with fruits & vegetables.
 Now compare a popular American breakfast to a Spanish breakfast and tell me which one you prefer to have every day.